MousaviLaleh/Amazon_Vine_Analysis/README.md

 <br/>

-Queries to confirm that the data has been uploaded
+Queries to confirm that the data has been uploaded into pgAdmin tables.

 <br/>